 Clark’s Stern Warning to Margin Investors

-Clark has been one of the most consistent and passionate voices on the subject of buying on margin.
+Clark has been one of the most consistent voices on the subject of buying on margin.

-On a recent podcast, Clark referred to himself as “one-note Clark” because his public stance on investing with margin hasn’t budged for more than three decades.
+On his podcast, Clark referred to himself as “one-note Clark” because his stance hasn’t budged for more than three decades.

-However, he became increasingly concerned after reading that Americans owe nearly $1 trillion to their investment companies.
-He even compared his warning to what he said about the housing market from 2003-06, before the big financial crisis.
+He became increasingly concerned after reading that Americans owed nearly $1 trillion to their investment companies less than two years ago.
+He even compared his warning to what he said about the housing market from 2003-06 before the big financial crisis.

 “This is a recipe for personal financial disaster.
 Please hear me on this,” Clark says.
 “Speculating or gambling is a risk level in investing that’s not worth it.”

-Clark said he was particularly concerned about is the 40% year-over-year increase in buying on margin by the end of 2021 after what was essentially a 12-year bull run in the stock market.
-One big problem he spotted at the time: Relative to earnings, stocks were valued much higher than average at present.
+Clark was concerned about the 40% year-over-year increase in buying on margin by the end of 2021 after a 12-year bull run.
+Relative to earnings, stocks were valued much higher than average.

 Even the COVID-19-induced stock market pullback didn’t last long.
 After more than a decade of good returns, investors may have gotten too comfortable — or even greedy.
-The U.S. stock market has flirted with a 20% decline less than halfway through 2022.
+The U.S. stock market, represented by the S&P 500, has fallen 11.8% since Dec.
+31, 2021.

 It was a matter of when, not if, we’d experience a downturn in the market.
 And that may have turned into severe consequences for anyone buying on margin.